arewm/presentations/2025-06-24-oss-na/pipelines-have-a-purpose.md

 <!--
-Julen: Show the developer experience of creating a release This is where all the trust building pays off
+Julen: Show the developer experience of creating a release This is where all the trust building pays off.
--->
+The developer knows in advance the build is ready to release thanks to the Conforma ITS -->

 ---